Photo Metadata Remover

 When is photo metadata remover better than a generic editor?

 Use photo metadata remover when the real job is one operational task: finish the file, validate the result, and move on.
-It is a better fit for production-style browser workflows than a full editing suite when the output requirement is already known.
+This route is correct when privacy cleanup matters before sharing, publication, support, or compliance review.

 What should I validate before relying on exif output?